 Organizations need to use HIPAA compliant email encryption and file storage for all ePHI.
 Anything containing PII — from emails confirming appointments to stored medical charts — needs to be protected.
 That means tools have to be both secure, and easy enough for your least tech-savvy patient or partner to use.

-Virtru Google Apps (now known as G Suite) encryption provides an equally convenient solution for the HIPAA compliant cloud, ensuring that healthcare organizations can securely, record, store and access PHI without compromising convenience.
+Virtru Google Workspace encryption provides an equally convenient solution for the HIPAA compliant cloud, ensuring that healthcare organizations can securely, record, store and access PHI without compromising convenience.

-Virtru also recently released the HIPAA Compliance Rule Pack.
+Virtru also offers a HIPAA Compliance Rule Pack.
 In just a few minutes, you can set up rules to automatically detect and protect PHI before it ever leaves your computer.
 It’s the easiest way to ensure that your protected health information (PHI) remains encrypted no matter where it travels.
 Watch a quick demo below.

 Want to learn more?
 Contact us to schedule a live demo.